opentensor/developer-docs/docs/subtensor-nodes/using-docker.md

 ## Step 1: Install git

 Ensure that `git` is installed on your machine.
-Refer to the [GitHub documentation](https://docs.github.com/en/get-started) for installation instructions..
+Refer to the [GitHub documentation](https://docs.github.com/en/get-started) for installation instructions.

 ## Step 2: Install Docker